 Alachua County Fire Rescue Station 33 is located at 5901 NW 34th Blvd. in Gainesville Florida.
-Station 33 houses Rescue 33 which is a two person Advanced Life Support unit's This transport. primary response area is located along the northern urban area of the City of Gainesville.
-Rescue 33 is crewed by two personnel, a Rescue Lieutenant and a Firefighter.

-This station also houses all of our Critical Care Peak Load Units (CC1 -CC5).
+- Station 33 houses Rescue 33 which is a two person Advanced Life Support transport. - This unit's primary response area is located along the northern urban area of the City of Gainesville. - Rescue 33 is crewed by two personnel, a Rescue Lieutenant and a Firefighter. - This station also houses all of our Critical Care Peak Load Units (CC1 -CC5).